Employee benefits: United States

 If certain conditions are met, employer provided meals and lodging may be excluded from an employee's gross income.
 If meals are furnished (1) by the employer; (2) for the employer's convenience; and (3) provided on the business premises of the employer they may be excluded from the employee's gross income per section 119(a).
 In addition, lodging furnished by the employer for its convenience on the business premise of the employer (which the employee is required to accept as a condition of employment) is also excluded from gross income.
 Importantly, section 119(a) only applies to meals or lodging furnished "in kind."
 Therefore, cash allowances for meals or lodging received by an employee are included in gross income.

 Qualified disaster relief payments made for an employee during a national disaster are not taxable income to the employee.
 The payments must be reasonable and necessary personal, family, living, or funeral expenses that have been incurred as a result of a national disaster.
 Eligible expenses include medical expenses, childcare and tutoring expenses due to school closings, internet, and telephone expenses.
 Replacement of lost income or lost wages are not eligible.

 Employee benefits provided through ERISA (Employee Retirement Income Security Act) are not subject to state-level insurance regulation like most insurance contracts, but employee benefit products provided through insurance contracts are regulated at the state level.
 However, ERISA does not generally apply to plans by governmental entities, churches for their employees, and some other situations.

 Under the Obamacare or ACA's Employer Shared Responsibility provisions, certain employers, known as applicable large employers are required to offer minimum essential coverage that is affordable to their full-time employees or else make the employer shared responsibility payment to the IRS.

 Private firms in the US have come up with certain unusual perquisites.

 In the United States paid time off, in the form of vacation days or sick days, is not required by federal or state law.
-Despite that fact, many United States businesses offer some form of paid leave.
-In the United States, 86% of workers at large businesses and 69% of employees at small business receive paid vacation days.
+The Bureau of Labor Statistics reported that in March 2025, 72 percent of private-industry workers had access to employer-sponsored medical care plans and 45 percent participated.
+Retirement benefits were available to 72 percent of private-industry workers.
+Access varied by establishment size: 59 percent at establishments with fewer than 100 workers, 86 percent at establishments with 100 to 499 workers, and 90 percent at establishments with 500 or more workers.

+The term perk-cession was coined in a 2023 article by the Wall Street Journal as a portmanteau of perk and recession to describe the reduction of employee benefits and workplace amenities.
+Perk-cessions are made to enable a business to focus on efficiency and cost.
+Perk-cessions are not not well received by employees, negatively impacting company culture.